Ira H. Evans

 Topic: "Florida in the American Revolution"

-Synopsis: An overview of the personalities in the 14th colonies as well as the battles fought there.
+Synopsis: An overview of the personalities in the 14th colony as well as the battles fought there.

 Time: 30 minutes